automagica/automagica/docs/index.md

 ##### Adding variables to a string

 You can add all variables to a string.
-If you want, for example, to add an interger to a string you can do so by defining the integer as a string:
+If you want, for example, to add an integer to a string you can do so by defining the integer as a string:

 ```
 automagica_string = "robot number "